A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

-Spectroscopy is the study of the interaction of light and matter, while spectrometry is the measurement of the intensity of light as a function of wavelength.
-Spectroscopy and spectrometry are powerful tools that can be used to identify and analyze chemical compounds, as well as to study their structure and dynamics.
+Spectroscopy is the study of the interaction between electromagnetic radiation and matter.
+Spectrometry is the measurement of the intensity of light as a function of wavelength or frequency.
+Together, spectroscopy and spectrometry are powerful tools used to identify and analyze chemical compounds, and to study their structure and dynamics.
+They provide information about the energy levels within molecules and atoms.

 Key Concepts